Managing Rats in City Gardens

 A gardener can figure out where rats are traveling by looking along straight lines for the greasy rub marks that rats leave behind.
 These rub or smudge marks contain pheromones from the rat’s skin and fur that they use to communicate with other rats.
 Washing the rub marks away with vinegar or biodegradable soap can help interrupt their established pathways to food sources and home.
 Hardware cloth (half-inch mesh) can be installed along the base of walls or fences to deter burrowing.
 The cloth should extend 8 to 12 inches underground.
 Even though rats can burrow deeper than this, many rats are deterred from spending so much energy to create a nest.

-Make a Rat Reduction Plan
+A Rat Reduction Plan

 - Move compost into rodent-resistant containers with tight-fitting lids.

 - Store seed and pet food in rodent-proof containers.

 - Remove all fecal matter (dogs, cats, rodents, birds) and/or food waste every day.

 - Eliminate standing water and improve drainage, so water doesn’t pool or settle.

 - Remove clutter from storage sheds and garages.

 - Cut grass or weeds and trim back plants around buildings and walls.